creativecreatorormaybenot/clock/README.md

       * Use a single while-loop to loop over children in `performLayout` as they should have their weather condition saved as a property of their parent data.

-  + Create weather temperature thermometer.
+  + Create temperature thermometer.

+  + Redo the layout animation calculations in background using a completely different concept.

   + Get fully familiar with the mock data and design hierarchy to work with the clock data.